gophercoders/website/content/lessons/KS2/lower/gopher-tips.md

 to hold the winning score.

 The last use of a constant is to prevent your mistakes!
-If you declare a value as a constant, the Go will till you before you run your program, if you have accidentally tried to change the value of the constant.
+If you declare a value as a constant, the Go will tell you before you run your program, if you have accidentally tried to change the value of the constant.
 Think of the winning score example again.
 How much help would it be if Go spotted that you had accidentally changed the winning score to 10?